blackketter/teensy4_esp32_sd_usb_host_breakout/README.md

+# Teensy 4.0 ESP32 / USB Host / MicroSD Breakout Board

 A jumbo breakout board with ESP32, USB-A host and microSD connectors to mate with the [Teensy 4 Header Breakout Board](https://github.com/blackketter/teensy4_header_breakout).

-Additionally, the board includes a space for RTC Battery Holder and provides another Teensy reset/programming button.
+Additionally, the board includes a space for RTC Battery Holder and provides another Teensy reset/programming button (since it covers up the one on the Teensy).

 It's designed to mount above or below the Teensy 4 and Header Breakout board on a relatively tall header.